 Commitment to Society

 Philosophy, when it is put into practice, requires human beings to make a commitment to their times and to the society to which they belong.
-As the founder of New Acropolis often used to say, we can all do something to make the world a better place.
-When there is a lot of confusion and passivity in the world, the most valuable, lasting and necessary kind of commitment is that which arises from the freedom of each individual
+We can all do something to make the world better, the founder of New Acropolis used to repeat.
+The commitment that is born from the freedom of each one is the most valuable, the most enduring, the most necessary, in the midst of confusion and passivity.

 Bibliographical Notes